How to Pack Your House Items Efficiently?

 * Keep in mind that if you're moving to Europe from the UK you should sell large appliances or give them to friends and family.
 It's pointless to move them to another country and will cost you a lot.

-Pack items not frequently used
+Pack items that are not frequently used

 It’s best to pack fragile and decorative items like vases inside a dish box.
 Make sure they’re very well padded and pack them upright.
 Use wadded packing paper or newsprint to fill any extra space between items.
 Mark the boxes as “Fragile.”.
-We've given the same advice in our guide on how to pack for a long distance move.
+We've given the same advice in our guide on how to pack for a long-distance move.

 Prepare an essentials box